waynegm/OpendTect-Plugin-Docs/index.md

     - plugins
     - external_attributes
     - articles
-    - about
     - ref: wmplugins
       title: '<i class="fa fa-github fa-lg" title="OpendTect Plugins on Github"></i>'
     - ref: wmlinkedin
       title: '<i class="fa fa-linkedin fa-lg" title="My LinkedIn"></i>'

-tagline:
-    Documentation for Wayne Mogg's OpendTect plugins and external attribute scripts
+tagline: OpendTect plugins and external attribute scripts by Wayne Mogg
 ---

 This is the documentation site for various plugins and external attribute scripts I have developed for the open source seismic interpretation system [opendtect].
 The plugins are made available under the terms of the [software_license].